typical-go/typical-go/README.md

 }
 ```

-## Typical-Tmp
+## Temporary Folder

-Typical-Tmp is temporary folder that contain downloaded file and other build-mechanism.
-By default, it is located in `.typical-tmp` and can be changed in wrapper script.
+By default, temporary folder is located in `.typical-tmp` which contain downloaded file and other build-mechanism.
+It can be changed in wrapper script.
+Please remove temporary folder when update the typical-go version.

-## Annotation
+## Annotation Support

 Typical-Go support java-like annotation (except the parameter in [StructTag](https://www.digitalocean.com/community/tutorials/how-to-use-struct-tags-in-go) format) for code-generation purpose.
 [Learn more](pkg/typast)